Quafadas/millSite/site/docs/_docs/Challenges.md

 Solution: Use mills caching to provide incremental file level changes _to contents_ rather than delete and recrete, oh, and and pipe the API doc generation through a different task path.
 Bonkers... but live reload works and I like live reload.

 ### Live reload
 This plugin attempts something a bit odd, and splits the pipline into "API" (glacially slow) and "docs" (fast-ish. -ish.).
 The API is generated once, and cached (assuming it isn't changing on you).
-The docs are generated on every run and the two things combined in `siteGen`.
+The docs are generated on every run and the two things combined in `mill -w site.live`.

 In combination with mills caching, the turnaround times are pretty good.
 In combination with VSCodes markdown preview, live reload or something like https://browsersync.io we can get a decent live preview experience.